GooTechnologies/learn/tutorials/create/introduction-tutorial/index.md

 Press the *play button* and see what happens!

-As you can see, the Goon falls and moves thru the box.
+As you can see, the Goon falls and moves through the box.
 In the next step we're going to do something about this!

 ## Step 7:  Add a *collider* to the box

-To prevent that the Goon moves thru the box, we're going to add a collider
+To prevent that the Goon moves through the box, we're going to add a collider

-**1.** Select the box in the Hierarchy panel on the right
+**1.** Select the box in the *Hierarchy panel* on the right

 ![](71.gif)